 A 30-day public comment period was provided for the 2022 Annual Action Plan, and plan attachments.
-Notice of the public comment period was published in Oregon media outlets of general circulation, and posted on the OHCS website in compliance with Oregon's 2021-2025 Citizen Participation Plan.
+Notice of the public comment period was published in Oregon media outlets of general circulation, distributed by email to interested parties, and posted on the OHCS website in compliance with Oregon's 2021-2025 Citizen Participation Plan.